Who To Ask

 • Current staff from the agency or school that supports the person

-• Minimum of 5 board members
+• Minimum of five board members.

-• Maximum of 11 board members
+• Minimum of three board members.